GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 program ``blockmean.c`` has been reconfigured as a high-level function ``GMT_blockmean()``, which does the actual spatial averaging and can pass the result back to the calling program (or write it to file).
-The previous behavior of ``blockmean.c`` is replicated by a short driver program that simply collects user arguments and then calls ``GMT_blockmean()``.
-Indeed, the driver programs for all the standard GMT programs are identical so that the makefile generates them on-the-fly when it compiles and links them with the GMT library into executables.
-Thus, ``blockmean.c`` and others do in fact no longer exist.
+The previous behavior of ``blockmean.c`` is achieved by calling ``gmt blockmean``, i.e., the module is now just the first argument to the :doc:`gmt` executable.
+For backwards compatibility with older GMT (4) scripts we optionally install numerous symbolic links to the gmt executable with names such as blockmean, psxy, surface, etc.  The gmt executable is smart enough to understand when it is being invoked via one of these links and then knows which module to call upon.
+Consequently, ``blockmean.c`` and other files do in fact no longer exist.

 The i/o abstraction layer